JayLau123/Quantum-Chemistry/README.md

-## The Materials Project
+### The Materials Project

 **by the Lawrence Berkeley National Laboratory**

 https://materialsproject.org/

 The database contains over 1M computed properties based on DFT and HPC.
+But most of them are calculated by cheap and not very accurate methods

 Introduction: Harnessing the power of supercomputing and state-of-the-art methods, the Materials Project provides open web-based access to computed information on known and predicted materials as well as powerful analysis tools to inspire and design novel materials.